1. Meal Preparation and Feeding

 10. Monitoring and ensuring the health and welfare of all the animals

-- Housing and Environment: a.
-Provide each dog with a clean, safe, and comfortable living area. b.
-Ensure that the temperature, ventilation, and lighting in each dog’s living area is appropriate. c.
+- Housing and Environment: Provide each dog with a clean, safe, and comfortable living area. b.
+Ensure that each dog’s living area’s temperature, ventilation, and lighting are appropriate. c.
 Keep each dog’s living area free from hazardous materials and potential dangers.

 - Record Keeping: Document any incidents or changes in behaviour, health, or environment.

-- Review and Update: a.
-Review and update the plan regularly to ensure the health and welfare of each dog is being met. b.
+- Review and Update: Review and update the plan regularly to ensure the health and welfare of each dog are being met. b.
 Make changes to the plan based on lessons learned and the changing needs of each dog.